oneMillionWorlds/Tamarin/README.md

     implementation "org.jmonkeyengine:jme3-lwjgl3:$jmonkeyengine_version"
     implementation "org.jmonkeyengine:jme3-vr:$jmonkeyengine_version"

+Optionally you can also have

+    implementation "com.simsilica:lemur:1.14.0"

 ## Logging

 This library uses simple java.util.Logger for maximum compatibility.
 Bind that to your preferred logging library.

+## Best practices

+Grabbing and menu picking both use geometry picking.
+With simple scenes performance may be fine picking against the root node.
+However with complex scenes this may become slow, creating a node that contains all the grabbables (or all the UI interactables) may give better performance

 ## Coding standard